-Intentional rest - like taking time out for mindful movement, meditation or guided deep relaxation, is sa gift to give yourself in order to keep your cup full, and inner light shining brightly.
+Intentionally resting - like taking time out for mindful movement, meditation or guided deep relaxation, is a gift to give yourself in order to keep your cup full, and inner light shining brightly.

 It is a practice of self care that takes you into a certain state, brain waves are at a certain frequency, and the body - mind is better able to heal, let go, release tension, improve interoception and process life.

 By practicing mindful yoga and guided deep relaxation you are taking that time to focus on intentional rest, your well-being, and refilling your cup.

 Adopting a balanced approach and incorporating nurturing practices into your lifestyle you can counter the effects of...

 "Hā ki Roto - Hā ki Waho" -" Breathe in - Breathe out"

 Sometimes this simple instruction is all we can do in life and yoga!

 "Don't forget to breathe", as a great teacher once told me many years ago.

 Sounds simple, but it is the simplest things that can sometimes be the most profound, both in practice, and in practice off the mat- also known as - life!